tp175/testbioOT/README.md

 ### Development

-Currently the program/wrapper code checks for a handful of common errors - argument configuration, search type, query match, etc.
+The program/wrapper code currently checks for a handful of common errors - configuration of arguments, search type, evaluation of best match, etc.
-Further testing with '[pytest](https://docs.pytest.org)' (/tests) can be ran (below).
-More planned.
+A couple further tests with '[pytest](https://docs.pytest.org)' (/tests) can be corroborated (below).

 	pytest tests/test_import.py
 	pytest tests/test_run.py

-...
+More planned, suggestions welcomed.